 This is the story of a man called Fei Chang-Fang who lived 2,200 years ago in China.
 He is still very much respected in China and there is even a shrine to him.

 Once upon a time, there was a policeman called Fei Chang Fang.
-He was in change of the marketplace in the small town where he lived but he didn’t like this job very much.
+He was in charge of the marketplace in the small town where he lived.
+The problem was, he didn’t like this job very much.

-He saw a large hall richly decorated with tapestries and gold and fine furniture and a table set for a banquet and decorated ceilings and walls and thick rugs and - you get the picture.
+He saw a large hall, richly decorated with tapestries and gold and fine furniture, a table set for a banquet and decorated ceilings and walls and thick rugs and - you get the picture.
 Chang Fang was amazed.
 Then he saw the old man walking over to look at him from inside the gourd.
-He was smiling up at Chang Fang who was crouched n the mart place floor, his eye stuck to the hold of the gourd.
-The old man said said, “Hello, Chang Fang.”
+He was smiling up at Chang Fang and said, “Hello, Chang Fang.”

-“How do you know who I am?” gasped Chang Fang.
+“How do you know my name?” gasped Chang Fang.

 Every evening, Chang Fang went back to spend more time with the old man and talk some more about generosity, simplicity, fairness, staying calm and not expecting to get anything out of the things that you do.
 Then one evening, the old man made a confession to Chang Fang.

 “I am an immortal, Chang Fang, and I have been sent here to live in the gourd as a punishment for breaking the laws of heaven.
 I had to be on earth to help and heal people.
 I have done that now and tomorrow I go back to heaven.”